 Strong risk mitigation continues with effective operational practices.
 As such, it’s important for organizations to audit these processes annually and make enhancements regularly.
 Proper classification and a well-defined process are critical to organizations using tenure policies.

 A standardized onboarding process for contingent workers will help manage the risks that come with contractor tenure policies and the overall process in general; it will also help organizations achieve many cost-saving benefits.

 Contingent Workforce risk is an important but tricky issue in contingent workforce programs.
-And while contingent workers come with many benefits, effectively managing contingent program risk requires a collaborative approach between client stakeholders, ranging from procurement, legal, HR and business managers.
+And while it's true that the contingent workers come with many benefits, effectively managing contingent program risk requires a collaborative approach between client stakeholders, ranging from procurement, legal, HR and business managers.

 To learn more about how competitive organizations are managing contingent worker risk, download our free white paper: A Checklist on CW risk factors: